 Historically, amaranth was a native crop in Peru.
 As an ancient grain, maybe the health benefits are what helped the Incas run up and down and around the Andes.
 The protein alone makes it a superior grain (triple that of wheat), but it’s also high in fiber, iron plus it’s gluten free.
 Hello, new favorite!

 How to cook amaranth

 Culinarily, amaranth is crunchy, even when it’s cooked, there is a ‘bite’ to it.
 Pop it like popcorn, add it raw to smoothies, salads, soups, granola and muffins, or cook it into a breakfast porridge to serve with fruit and yogurt.
 To cook amaranth:

 - 1 1/2 cups water

 Well, what’s not to like about cherry, chocolate and almonds?
-Truly, this is a LiveBest recipe that delivers on taste and, oh, so many health benefits.
+Truly, this is a LiveBest recipe that delivers on taste and, oh, so many health benefits from phytochemicals!
 This recipe uses ingredients you may likely have one hand.
 OK, maybe not amaranth, but haven’t you been curious to try it?
 If not, use oatmeal.